Cooperation in the Netherlands, Europe and the world

 Financial Stability Board

 The Financial Stability Board is an international body monitoring the stability of the financial system in general, and the banking sector in particular.
 It coordinates the review of international banking supervision.
-Klaas Knot is the Vice-Chair of the FSB.
+Klaas Knot is the Chair of the FSB.

 International Monetary Fund